Lohan-Yrvine/software-testing-class-project/README.md

 Project of my software testing class with the purpose of creating and testing an odontological office system.

-Disclaimer: this project was made in a rush, so it throws cloned Strings and unwraps all over the place.
-And, actually, it's unfinished because I didn't make the integration tests.

 ## Building

 ```bash